scorpile/SAP-Service-Layer-Proxy/README.md

 # SAPServiceLayerProxy
-A Proxy written on NodeJS that simplifies the cookie authentication needed for Service Layer, and the parameters to operations like GET/PATCH/DELETE passed as part of the URL (Service Layer wants like /ProfitCenter('Test1') but you maybe want to do /ProfitCenter?id=Test1).
+A Proxy written on NodeJS that simplifies the cookie authentication needed for SAP Service Layer, and the parameters to operations like GET/PATCH/DELETE passed as part of the URL (Service Layer wants like /ProfitCenter('Test1') but you maybe want to do /ProfitCenter?id=Test1).

 ### Overview
 - It is coded in [NodeJS](https://nodejs.org/en/).